sidagarwal04/linkmagic/README.md

 # LinkMagic - URL Shortener & QR Code Generator

-LinkMagic is a simple web application built with Next.js and Firebase that allows authenticated users to shorten long URLs and generate QR codes for them.
+LinkMagic is a simple web application built with Next.js that allows users to shorten long URLs and generate QR codes for them.

 ## Features